This post contains affiliate links that earn commissions from qualifying purchases.

 Telling True Stories

 Telling True Stories is, foremost, a book on the craft of narrative journalism, which is the art of telling true stories while adhering to the standards of journalism.
-It’s a dense book (the paperback is 317 pages) filled with essays and stories about reporting and writing, but its greatest value is the experience and wisdom shared by its authors:
+It’s a dense book (the paperback is 317 pages) filled with essays about reporting and writing, but its greatest value is the experience and wisdom shared by its authors:

 “Stories are parables.
 Write and edit and tell yours with meaning, so each tale stands in for a larger message, each story a guidepost on our collective journey.” — Jacqui Banaszynski, Telling True Stories

-This collection of essays features some of the most successful and prominent journalists and nonfiction authors.
-Every year, these writers gather for Harvard’s Nieman Conference on Narrative Journalism.
+This collection of essays features some of the most successful and prominent journalists and nonfiction authors who gather every year for Harvard’s Nieman Conference on Narrative Journalism.
 Telling True Stories offers their best insights from finding the right topic to structuring a story, from ethical considerations to building a career.

 Insights from Telling True Stories

 In my experience, reading books on the craft of writing that are outside my form or genre is one of the best ways to gain a deeper understanding of the craft as a whole.
 If you’re a fiction writer and all you do is read fiction (and books on fiction writing), you’re missing out on the many nuances of writing that are not addressed in the realm of fiction.
 I have found that my studies of poetry have greatly enriched all my other forms of writing, from copywriting and blogging to fiction writing.

-So I wasn’t surprised to find that, even though I’m not a journalist, there were plenty of wonderful nuggets of writing advice and insight that I could easily apply to my own writing.
+So I wasn’t surprised to find that, even though I’m not a journalist, there were plenty of wonderful nuggets of writing advice and insight that I could apply to my own writing.
 Some insights were new; others were welcome reminders: